How the Croatian alphabet

 The website for Mr. Kapetanic' can be found here.

 But mostly I learned what a huge task it was for Vekaric' and Kapetanic' to collect all this information in the first place.
-They have computerized every church record in this area, and have researched most of the civil records in the Dubrovnik Archives for information on local surnames (over 3000 of them).
+They had computerized every church record in this area, and have researched most of the civil records in the Dubrovnik Archives for information on local surnames (over 3000 of them).
 This required a monumental effort, and all of us whose ancestors came from this area are very fortunate.
 We should be very grateful.
 There are few places anywhere in the world where this type of information has been gathered in this way.

 To draw an equivalent, hypothetical situation, let's say your ancestors came from the Jenner family of Cornwall, England, and that the Jenner family had been in Cornwall since at least 1500.
 And now you, a descendant in the States, would like a copy of every piece of information on the Jenner family that exists in Cornwall -- all the tax records, all the census records, all the court records, the land records, the church records (birth/marriage/death), etc. I'm sure you can realize what an extraordinary and expensive task this would be.
 It would require months of your time or a professional's time.